 In some situations (e.g., telephone survey or mailed survey, internet research, certain international research), the IRB may waive the requirement for obtaining a signed informed consent form.
-Investigators can request a waiver by submitting a Waiver of Consent Documentation form, justifying the request for waiver or alteration of the applicable federal requirements.
+Investigators can request a waiver by submitting a Waiver of Consent Documentation form.
+Investigators must justify the reason for requesting a waiver of the requirement to obtain a signed consent form for some or all of the subjects.

-As per 45 CFR 46.117(c), the IRB may waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it determines either of the following:
+As per 45 CFR 46.117(c), the IRB may waive the requirement for the investigator to obtain a signed informed consent form for some or all subjects if it finds any of the following:

-- The only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
-Each subject will be asked whether the subject wants documentation linking the subject with the research and the subject's wishes will govern.
+- 1. That the only record linking the subject and the research would be the informed consent form and the principal risk would be potential harm resulting from a breach of confidentiality.
+Each subject (or legally authorized representative) will be asked whether the subject wants documentation linking the subject with the research, and the subject's wishes will govern.
 NOTE: Documentation of consent cannot be waived for FDA-regulated research that meets these conditions. - 2.
-The research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
-In cases in which the documentation requirement is waived, the IRB may require the investigator to provide subjects with a written statement regarding the research.
+That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context. - 3.
+If the subjects or legally authorized representatives are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more than minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documentation that informed consent was obtained.

+In cases in which the documentation requirement is waived, the IRB may require the investigator to provide subjects or legally authorized representatives with a written statement regarding the research.

-Alteration or Waiver of Informed Consent
+Waiver or Alteration of Informed Consent